ferrous-systems/rust-exercises/exercise-book/src/simple-db.md

 3. A newline other than at the end of the command is an error.

-4. Empty payloads are allowed.
-In this case, the command is `PUBLISH \n`.
+4. An empty payload is allowed.
+The command to publish an empty payload is `PUBLISH \n`.

 Issues with the format (or other properties) of the messages are